Marriott Bonvoy Boundless Benefits: Free Night, Status & Earn Rates

 High approval rates

-Chase looks for good to excellent credit on the Boundless, often a FICO score around 690 or higher.
-If you are still building your file, a stepped approach usually works better than applying cold.
+Chase looks for good to excellent credit on the Boundless.
+If you are still building your file, a stepped approach usually works better than applying cold, and the application details live in our Marriott Bonvoy Boundless review.

-Readers in the build phase often use the Self Visa® Credit Card as one option.
+Readers in the build phase often start with the Self Visa Credit Card above.
 It pairs a small secured line with a Credit Builder Account, so on-time payments report to all three major bureaus while you save toward a future card like the Boundless.
+If you would rather build without a deposit or credit check, the Current Build Card reports your everyday activity to all three bureaus instead.

 No Foreign Transaction Fee